 Like other IMPACT clients mentioned above, Veryable does a great job creating case studies and buyer-question-focused content on its blog to help drive traffic and enable sales.

 However, what stands out most from their content marketing efforts is their smart use of a self-selection tool.
-In their navigation, you’ll find a striking orange call-to-action encouraging visitors to "Find Your Veryable Solution."
+In their navigation, you’ll find a striking orange call-to-action encouraging visitors to "Find out."

-A manufacturing labor and logistics solutions company, this quiz helps guide visitors to the right information and solution for them by answering a few simple questions.
+Veryable is a manufacturing labor and logistics solutions company, and this quiz helps guide visitors to the right information and solution for them by answering a few simple questions.

 This is not only beneficial to visitors, but to Veryable as well.
 Self-selection tools like this put buying power back into the hands of the consumer, creating a more independent, “seller-less” experience and freeing up sales teams up to work on the leads that really need that one-on-one attention.
 It’s a win-win.

-This IMPACT client provides technology solutions for your business including security, networking, and data storage among other things, and once again, it is a pristine example of They Ask, You Answer in action.
+This IMPACT client provides technology solutions for businesses including security, networking, and data storage (among other things), and is a pristine example of They Ask, You Answer in action.

 The ungated page is broken down into chapters with a clickable table of contents and also doubles as a lead generator with visitors given the option to exchange their email for a downloadable copy.